trzewiczek/js-stack-tutorail/02.Redux/README.md

 Having proven `redux` works as promised we can start implementing 'a real app':
 **a travel planner**!

+### 🚀 In action II
-So where to start?
+So where to start with the **planner**?
 Probably with `actions`.
 Let's list them and let's take an enum kind of approach here.
-Instead of using plain strings for action types we'll put them as constants in `src/actionTypes.js` file:
+Instead of using plain strings for action types we'll put them as constants in `src/actionTypes.js`
+file:

 ```javascript
 // actionTypes.js